-The Company's Board of Directors, following the appointment of Simon Bolton as per 1 July 2020, consisted of one executive and seven non-executive directors.
+The Company's Board of Directors consisted of one executive and seven non-executive directors.
 The non-executive directors shall elect a chairman of the Board from among themselves.
 The Board is charged with the management of the Company and is responsible for establishing the Group's strategy and general policies.
 The executive director is responsible for the day-to-day management of the Company.